freeman-lab/stdb/README.md

 # about

 This repo contains a CLI tool built in Python for interfacing with Solidarity Tech.
-It's a work in progress and is mainly designed to pull together various access patterns that show up consistently in a campaign.
+It's mainly designed to pull together various access patterns that show up consistently in a campaign, and will be expanded over time.

 *Work in progress*

 # installation

 Packaging is handled by poetry.
-To instal, just use
+To install, just use

 ```
 poetry install